mackenziewifi/netsh-wlanmon/README.md

        Get-ExecutionPolicy

  Note2:
         This has only been tested on a Win 10 machine.
-As this is parsing command output, it is very likely to break easily.
-It would be nice to pull this data out via a more "official" route to make this more robust.
+This is a a Beta script and will have bug.